 - 3.3.1 Offer all adults with type 1 diabetes a structured education programme of proven benefit, for example the DAFNE (dose-adjustment for normal eating) programme.
-Offer this programme 6-12 months after diagnosis. - 3.3.2 If a structured education programme has not been undertaken by an adult with type 1 diabetes by 12 months after diagnosis, offer it at any time that is clinically appropriate and suitable for the person, regardless of duration of type 1 diabetes. - 3.3.3 Provide an alternative of equal standard for any adult with type 1 diabetes unable or unwilling to participate in group education.

-- 3.3.4 Ensure that any structured education programme for adults with type 1 diabetes includes the following components: - It is evidence-based, and suits the needs of the person. - It has specific aims and learning objectives, and supports the person and their family members and carers in developing attitudes, beliefs, knowledge and skills to self-manage diabetes. - It has a structured curriculum that is theory-driven, evidence-based and resource-effective, has supporting materials, and is written down. - It is delivered by trained educators who have an understanding of educational theory appropriate to the age and needs of the person, and who are trained and competent to deliver the principles and content of the programme. - It is quality assured, and reviewed by trained, competent, independent assessors who measure it against criteria that ensure consistency. - The outcomes are audited regularly. - 3.3.5 Explain to adults with type 1 diabetes that structured education is an integral part of diabetes care. - 3.3.6 Provide information about type 1 diabetes and its management to adults with type 1 diabetes at all opportunities from diagnosis onwards. - 3.3.7 Carry out more formal review of self-care and needs annually in all adults with type 1 diabetes.
-Vary the agenda addressed each year according to the priorities agreed between the healthcare professional and the adult with type 1 diabetes. - 3.3.8 Provide women of childbearing potential with information on the risks associated with pregnancy and the importance of adequate contraception and pre-conception planning.
-See the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus and the NICE (2015) Guideline Diabetes in pregnancy: management from preconception to the postnatal period (NG3).
+Offer this programme 6-12 months after diagnosis. - 3.3.2 If a structured education programme has not been undertaken by an adult with type 1 diabetes by 12 months after diagnosis, offer it at any time that is clinically appropriate and suitable for the person, regardless of duration of type 1 diabetes. - 3.3.3 Provide an alternative of equal standard for any adult with type 1 diabetes unable or unwilling to participate in group education. - 3.3.4 Ensure that any structured education programme for adults with type 1 diabetes includes the following components: - It is evidence-based, and suits the needs of the person. - It has specific aims and learning objectives, and supports the person and their family members and carers in developing attitudes, beliefs, knowledge and skills to self-manage diabetes. - It has a structured curriculum that is theory-driven, evidence-based and resource-effective, has supporting materials, and is written down. - It is delivered by trained educators who have an understanding of educational theory appropriate to the age and needs of the person, and who are trained and competent to deliver the principles and content of the programme. - It is quality assured, and reviewed by trained, competent, independent assessors who measure it against criteria that ensure consistency. - The outcomes are audited regularly. - 3.3.5 Explain to adults with type 1 diabetes that structured education is an integral part of diabetes care. - 3.3.6 Provide information about type 1 diabetes and its management to adults with type 1 diabetes at all opportunities from diagnosis onwards. - Carry out more formal review of self-care and needs annually in all adults with type 1 diabetes.
+Vary the agenda addressed each year according to the priorities agreed between the healthcare professional and the adult with type 1 diabetes. - 3.3.8 Provide women of childbearing potential with information on the risks associated with pregnancy and the importance of adequate contraception and pre-conception planning (see the HSE (2010) Guidelines for the Management of Pre-gestational and Gestationa Diabetes Mellitus, HSE/RCPI Diabetes in Pregnancy: A Model of Care for Ireland (2024), and NICE Guideline NG3:Diabetes in pregnancy: management from preconception to the postnatal period.